Dreamliner probe widens after excess battery voltage ruled out

 FAA spokeswoman Laura Brown said the reviews also found that Securaplane's production of a particular printed circuit board complied with FAA requirements.

-Japan's GS Yuasa Corp makes lithium-ion batteries for the Dreamliner, while France's Thales produces the control systems for the battery.
+Japan's GS Yuasa Corp (6674.T) makes lithium-ion batteries for the Dreamliner, while France's Thales (TCFP.PA) produces the control systems for the battery.
 Thales has declined comment.

 In its statement, the NTSB said French authorities were also participating in the investigation.
 No comment was immediately available from the French safety agency.